John Couris, MS

 Laura Haubner, MD

-Vice President & Chief Quality Officer
+Senior Vice President, Chief Quality Officer

-Dr. Laura Young Haubner is the vice president and chief quality officer at Tampa General Hospital (TGH), a nationally renowned nonprofit academic medical center.
+Dr. Laura Young Haubner is the senior vice president and chief quality officer at Tampa General Hospital (TGH), a nationally renowned nonprofit academic medical center.

 Dr. Haubner brings two decades of healthcare experience to TGH.
 In 2000, she joined TGH as medical director of neonatal ECMO, where she still sees patients.
 Dr. Haubner has held a variety of positions at TGH’s partner medical school, the University of South Florida (USF) Morsani College of Medicine, including assistant professor of pediatrics, director and founder of the Team Education and Multidisciplinary Simulation (TEAMS) Center, medical director of virtual patient care center (VPCC) and the center for advanced medical learning and stimulation (CAMLS), co-course director of doctoring and associate professor of pediatrics.